-"Through the nurturing hands of od, we aspire for all children to become confident, emotionally resilient and compassionate individuals who achieve personal success through strength of character and a love of learning"
+"At Braywood our aspiration is for all children to become confident, emotionally resilient and compassionate individuals who achieve personal success through strength of character and a love of learning"

 At Braywood School we recognise the importance of and value parental involvement in the life of the school.
 Throughout this policy the term parent is used to refer to parents, guardians and carers.
 We believe that education is a collaborative enterprise involving amongst others, parents, staff and children.
-As a school we are therefore committed to establishing and maintaining an effective and purposeful working relationship between the school and home to fulfil our educational vision.
+As a school we are therefore committed to establishing and maintaining an effective and purposeful working relationship between the school and home.

 It is known that parents are the most important influence in a child's life.
 Any educational initiative can only be fully effective if there is partnership between parents, children and providers.
+Parents want their child to succeed and we want to work together to ensure that this happens.
+The school is a resource for the community it serves.